rmrsk/EBGeometry/Examples/Chombo3_RandomCity/README.md

-Examples/Chombo3_PackedSpheres
+Examples/Chombo3_RandomCity
 ------------------------------

-This example uses the embedded boundary grid generation from Chombo3 for constructing a packed spherical bed.
+This example uses the embedded boundary grid generation from Chombo3 for constructing a random urban environment.
 To compile this application, first install Chombo somewhere and point the CHOMBO_HOME environment variable to it.

 Compiling